-My Claim Was Denied.
-Now What Do I Do?
+Your Claim Was Denied.
+Now, What Do You Do?

 If your initial claim for disability benefits was denied, don’t give up hope.
 A large percentage of Social Security Disability (SSD) and Supplemental Security Income (SSI) claims get denied at the initial stage of review – especially those that were submitted without the assistance of an attorney.
 Inadequate evidence, technical errors and any number of other mistakes can result in a denial letter.

 Fortunately, you have the right to challenge the denial, provided that you act quickly enough.
 The clock is ticking at this stage of the process.
 If you miss the deadline, you may be out of luck.

 Get Legal Help

 Your first step after a denial should be to seek help from an attorney as soon as possible.
 In Warren County and southcentral Kentucky, you will find trusted legal representation at Debra L. Broz, Attorneys at Law, PLC.
 We can review your claim and determine what went wrong.

 Our lawyers know how to secure the right medical evidence that may be pivotal in getting your claim approved.

 - You must first request reconsideration of your claim.
 A different examiner will take a fresh look at your application.
 Unfortunately, many claims are again denied at this stage.